platformio/platformio-docs/ide/cloud9.rst

     1. Please make sure to read :ref:`pio_remote` guide first.
     2. You need :ref:`cmd_account` if you don't have it.
 Registration is FREE.
-    3. You should have a running :ref:`cmd_remote_agent` on a host machine where hardware devices are connected or visible for remote operations.
+    3. You should have a running :ref:`cmd_remote_agent` on a remote machine where hardware devices are connected or accessible for remote operations.

 Demo
 ----